Ana Fernández / SEO

 There are two approaches to implementing a silo structure:

-Here the thematic organization is reflected in the URLs.
+Here, the topical organization is reflected in the URLs.
 For example:

 /automation/marketing